In this article, we’ll outline a more traditional approach to budgeting for Agile Software Development.

 - Focus on a minimum viable product: In some cases, a minimum viable product (a.k.a. an MVP) is enough to get you to a beta launch while radically eliminating waste.

 To avoid the risks associated with poor budget allocation, follow these steps:

-- Allocate your budget with a buffer: Because the cost of software development may vary, it’s always wise to allocate at least 20 to 30 percent more.
+- Allocate your budget with a buffer: Because the cost of software development may vary, the best money management approach is to allocate at least 20 to 30 percent more.
 You won’t necessarily spend this money, but you can use this buffer to finish the application in the case of an unplanned turn of events.
 There’s nothing worse than halting development at 95 percent completion.

 At BIT Studios, we do several things to help keep your budget low and prevent overruns.

-- We keep scope changes under control and help you understand the real cost of change.
+- We keep scope changes under control.
 On previous projects, we found that some stakeholders consider agile development an opportunity for endless change.
 They are later shocked to discover that endless change destroys the timeline and budget.
-This is something we have learned to help our clients avoid.
+We know how to help our clients avoid this.